Xubuntu/wiki.xubuntu.org/content/doc/build.md

 ## Testing the Xubuntu installer slideshow

-To be able to test the Xubuntu Ubiquity slideshow, you\'ll need to install some build dependencies.
+To be able to test the Xubuntu Ubiquity slideshow, you'll need to install some build dependencies.
 To do this, run the following commands in a terminal window: